ibm-cloud-docs/power-iaas/managing-spp.md

 You can update or delete the following details of an existing SPP:

-* Name of the SPP - Follow the same naming conventions that you used when you created an SPP.
+* Name of the SPP: Follow the same naming conventions that you used when you created an SPP.
 For more information, see [Creating a shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP#create-spp).
-* Number of cores - You can update the number of reserved cores based on resource availability and allocation.
+* Number of cores: You can update the number of reserved cores based on resource availability and allocation.

-* Delete an existing SPP - You can delete any existing SPP.
+* Delete an existing SPP: You can delete any existing SPP.
 Before you delete, ensure that no VMs exist in the SPP.
 If VMs are present, it must be deleted or moved with a support ticket.